-Chet Helms: This was in 1965 and this also came out of all of Luria's, but of all of our political connections, probably the strongest and most left-oriented union here was the longshoreman union.
+Chet Helms: So, it kind of in the end, fell on people like myself and my connections, probably the strongest and most leftoriented union here was the longshoreman union.
 And so, the first three Family Dog dances were done in the Longshoreman's Hall, in North Beach, in the Fisherman's Wharf area.
 It's the only domed building up there -- a geodesic dome.
-The acoustics were horrible, have always been horrible, still are horrible, mainly because 'cause it is a dome.
+The acoustics were horrible, have always been horrible, still are horrible, mainly because "cause it is a dome.
 And not only that, it's like a sheet-metal dome, the resonance of all the panels and stuff.